 DNP, FNP-BC, PMNP-BC, APRN

 Dr. Brennen obtained her Associate Degree in nursing from SUNY Morrisville, in New York and a Bachelor of Science degree in nursing from SUC Utica-Rome, New York.
 She received a Master of Science degree in Nursing from the Pennsylvania State University where her thesis focused on the relationship of health care behaviors, health perception, and the use of health care service of urban African Americans.
-In 2012, she received the Doctor of Nursing Practice (DNP) degree from Florida Atlantic University.
+In 2012, she earned the Doctor of Nursing Practice (DNP) degree from Florida Atlantic University.
 Her quality improvement project focused on the lifestyle management of African American women with hypertension.